PascalW24/Flashcard-quiz-system/README.md

         ```
     - The program reads this file at the beginning to display words in a random order.

-- **Output file:** `user_progress.txt` It writes the words that the user entered correctly in a additional txt file.
+- **Output file:** `user_progress.txt` It writes the words that the user entered correct or incorrect in a additional txt file.
 It contains
     - Example:
 		```
         ```